Expectations of Directors of the Board of the Social Justice Co-operative

 - reviewing and approving membership applications

-- discussing any issues arising from our organizing activities that could have legal implications
+- discussing any issues arising from organizing activities that could have legal implications for the co-operative, its board of directors, its staff, its membership, and its volunteers

 - overseeing the work of the SJC staff and supporting SJC staff in their work

-- reviewing and discussing proposed partnership with other organizations
+- reviewing and discussing proposed partnerships with other organizations

 While contributing to these collective responsibilities, there are individual expectations on each board member.
 Generally, it is expected that each board member: